-Figure 4.29: Locations of minimum SLP (noted by red stars) for all EN February tornado outbreak SLP composites (upper left), all LN February tornado outbreak SLP composites (upper right), all N February tornado outbreak SLP composites (lower left), and all January tornado outbreak SLP composites (lower right).
-Contours represent concentrations of tornado activity concurrent with events used to create composites.
-Tornado counts are on a 1° by 1° grid as described in Section 2.
-1.b.ii.

 A very distinct shift in 300 hPa wind fields as a function of ENSO are noted in composites shown in Figures 4.30.a and 4.31.b.
 This difference is far more striking than indicated in January 300 hPa wind field composites (Figures 4.27.a and 4.27.b), but also more in line with monthly anomalies of 300 hPa wind fields during EN February (Figure 4.32) and even in EN January (Figure 4.26).
-The southward shift in the upper-level jet stream indicated in these figures is consistent with several previous studies (Rasmussen and Mo 1993; Cook and Schaefer 2008; Climate Prediction Center 2012, website: http://www.cpc.ncep.noaa.gov/products/analysis_monitoring/ensocycle/nawinter.shtml), consistent with the southward displacement in surface cyclone track identified in Figure 4.29 and in Eichler and Higgins (2006), and is also consistent with a the southward shift in location of low-level jet streams shown in Figures 4.33, 4.34.a, and 4.34.b.
+The southward shift in the upper-level jet stream indicated in these figures is consistent with several previous studies (Rasmussen and Mo 1993; Cook and Schaefer 2008; Climate Prediction Center 2012), consistent with the southward displacement in surface cyclone track identified in Figure 4.29 and in Eichler and Higgins (2006), and is also consistent with a the southward shift in location of low-level jet streams shown in Figures 4.33, 4.34.a, and 4.34.b.
 The southward shift in tornado activity (including the decrease in the Lower Mississippi Valley and increase in Florida) is also supported by these atmospheric trends.
 Deep-layer and low-layer vertical wind shear composites (Figures 4.31 and 4.35) are closely related to the jet displacement identified in composites in Figures 4.30.a, 4.30.b, 4.34.a, and 4.34.b and also support a southward displacement in tornado activity.